This programme can run as an online or classroom training

 (Available also for Customised Training by Duration, Venue & Fee)

-- Implementing all processes in accounting for financial transactions and enforcing the controls necessary for the running of the organisation’s business.
+- Implementing all processes in accounting for financial transactions and enforcing the controls necessary for the running of the ehaviorn’s business.

 - Liaising with external auditor and others involved in matters of statutory regulations, including pension fund managers, the tax organisations, etc.